ameron-ai/model-serving-sidecar/README.md

 ![High Level Design](overview.jpg)

+You can find an example of a Python Model Service at https://github.com/ameron-ai/model-serving-sidecar-service-example

 ## Concepts
 ### Prediction
 A Prediction is an output from a Machine Learning model, whether that is Classification, Regression or other.